mdbs99/james/README.md

 * No usage of nil/NULL in arguments or returns
 * No algorithms in constructors
 * No getters and setters
-* No procedures or functions, only Interfaces and Objects
+* No procedures or functions, only interfaces and objects

 # Installing